OsKaR31415/cours/obsidian callouts.md

 ##### My callouts

 > [!query] query
-> this is green and small.
+> this is green and **small**.
 Used to wrap dataview queries (especially in MOCs) so you can see more lines at the same time.

 > [!idea]
 > ideas for future things, improvements